Also known as: australian row, australian rows, wide inverted row, wide bodyweight row, wide horizontal row

 Frequently Asked Questions

-What are the benefits of the Wide Australian pull up?
+What are the benefits of doing Wide Australian pull ups?

-How can I progress from Wide Australian pull ups or what are alternatives?
+How can I progress or modify Wide Australian pull ups?